joindin/joindin-web2/README.md

 * Issues list: http://joindin.jira.com/ (good bug reports ALWAYS welcome!)
 * CI Environment: lots of output and information about tests, deploys etc: http://jenkins.joind.in
 * Community: We hang out on IRC, pop in with questions or comments! #joind.in on Freenode

-See LICENSE file for license information for this software (located in /doc/LICENSE)